danielanach/bcbio-ffpe-no-normal-config/README.md

 ## Adjust resources

-Resources can be adjusted in the .yaml configuration file, under the resources section:
+Resources can be adjusted in the yaml configuration file, under the resources section:

 ```
 resources: